piccolo-orm/piccolo/docs/src/piccolo/schema/advanced.rst

 --------

-Sometimes Piccolo needs a succinct representation of a row - for example, when displaying a link in the Piccolo Admin GUI (see :ref:`Ecosystem`).
+Sometimes Piccolo needs a succinct representation of a row - for example, when displaying a link in the :ref:`Piccolo Admin <PiccoloAdmin>`.
 Rather than just displaying the row ID, we can specify something more user friendly using ``Readable``.